IamRitz/Organize_files/README.md

-#Organize your files into simple categories like Documents, Videos, Images etc
+# Organize your files into simple categories like Documents, Videos, Images etc.
 Sort the files out for a quick and clear look up